ABOUT KATE BERNAL

 A high school asked my dad to design and print diplomas for thousands of high school graduates.
 My dad didn’t know how to do that, but I did.
 At the age of 12, I got my first check for designing diplomas and printing them using high-quality paper.
 I continued doing that every year for a few years.

-Thanks to that check, I was able to purchase my first video camera.
-I did a lot of research to figure out which video camera to buy.
-I remember memorizing all the specifications.
+Thanks to that check, I could purchase my first video camera.
+I did a lot of research to figure out which camera to buy, and I remember memorizing all the specifications.

-One thing I’ve always enjoyed is researching and learning the specifications of all the hardware and software I’m interested in.
+I’ve always enjoyed researching and learning the specifications of all the hardware and software I’m interested in.
 I’ve been obsessed with financial freedom and technology (both hardware and software) since I was little.

 I don’t even remember giving someone a non-techie gift unless it was money.